turingschool/front-end-curriculum/lessons/module-2/advanced-scope.md

 6   if (result > 5) {
 7    return 'This human is rude, not giving me treats.
 Onto the next one.';
 8   } else {
-9    return 'Yum, Human food!'
+9    return 'Yum, human food!'
 10  }
 11 }
 12